 – It’s received 143 thanks on the original post and 258 total throughout (the most for any topic this year)

-– It led to 41 people starting a new website venture (or saying they did anyway)
+– It led to 41 people starting a new website venture (either by hiring me or doing it themselves)

 – It led to me giving 107 people specific advice via the forum, PM & email

-– It led to three upcoming joint affiliate projects
+– It led to three other joint affiliate projects

-– This website received 2,106 unique visitors from Warrior Forum in the past 36 hours
+– This website received 2,106 unique visitors from Warrior Forum in the first 36 hours

 Think about that for a moment.
 A total of 14.4% of people who read that post visited me here.
 And all my signature link said was, “Visit my Web Forum”, which is about as weak of a call to action as you can possibly have.
+That’s the thing though; I wasn’t trying to sell or promote at all- it was just an experiment on what some good old fashioned storytelling could accomplish.
 So why on Earth did my post receive such an incredible response AND convince people to click through?